UK Web Archive

-An UK Web Archive is a consortium of the six UK legal deposit libraries which aims to collect all UK websites at least once each year.
-As of July 2025, its website is unavailable because of a cyberattack on the British Library in October 2023.
+The UK Web Archive is a consortium of the six UK legal deposit libraries which aims to collect all UK websites at least once each year.
+As of December 2025, its website is unavailable because of a cyberattack on the British Library in October 2023.

 History

 In 2005, the British Library, The National Archives, Wellcome Trust, National Library of Scotland, National Library of Wales and JISC formed the UK Web Archiving Consortium, a project to archive websites.

 UKWAC archived selected websites by license or permission, using PANDAS software developed by the National Library of Australia.
 During the project its members collected sites relevant to their interest; the Wellcome Library collected medical sites, the national libraries sites that reflect life in contemporary Wales or Scotland.
 The British Library worked with a broad policy of collecting sites of cultural, historical and political importance to the UK.

 The Consortium wound up in 2010.
 The Archiving and Preservation Working Group took over UKWAC's co-ordinating role web archiving in the UK.
 The Digital Preservation Coalition hosts the working group.